elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/005-testing-antipatterns.md

 end
 ```

-Our updated `isbn` tests only need to change slightly to accommodate this change, as shown below.
+Our updated `isbn` tests only need to change slightly to accommodate this
+change:

 ```ruby
 def test_retreive_isbn